Chiranth-Janardhan-moger/sqlguardjs/python/README.md

-# SQLGuard-ML: Model Training & Prediction
+# SQLGuardjs: Model Training & Prediction

 ## How to run it